Alis-33/SecurePassManager/SecurePassManager/README.md

 ### From Visual Studio:

-1. Set the startup project to `SecurePassManager`.
+1. Set the startup project to `SecurePassManager`
-2. Select your target platform (Windows, macOS, iOS, or Android).
+2. Select your target platform (Windows or macOS)
-3. Click the "Run" button or press F5.
+3. Click the "Run" button or press F5

 ### From Command Line: